Cart before the horse? Pre-Packs: What are they and what do they look like in Ireland? – Part 2 – Pre-Pack Examinership

 There are no guidance notes, practice directions or cases dealing with the concept of “pre-pack examinership” in Ireland.
 Were this to be successfully used as a corporate rescue tool in the same way pre-pack receivership is, it would most likely require us to adopt some of the practices which our UK counterparts have to provide greater transparency on how it would work and to give comfort to creditors and investors alike.

 Reddy Charlton LLP advise on all aspect of corporate insolvency.
-If you have any queries or seek further information on pre-pack receivership or any other area of insolvency, please contact Niamh Gibney at ngibney@reddycharlton.ie
+For further information contact Elaine McGrath emcgrath@reddycharlton.ie